Contingency Management is the most effective psychological treatment for substance use

 Unlike classical conditioning, operant conditioning is the process of modifying behavior by intentionally creating associations between behaviors and consequences.
 In the case of Contingency Management, positive reinforcement is used to incentivize a specific target behavior.
 That looks like administering a reward after a target behavior is performed, e.g., a $5 reward for a negative drug test.
 The goal of reinforcement is always to increase the frequency of a desired behavior.

 Contingency Management also uses progressive reinforcement by increasing the value of rewards with each consecutive, successful behavioral response.
 For example, a patient could receive a $3 reward for every negative urine screen for the first month.
 Then, in month two, every other week.
 The amount of rewards can increase along with the frequency of the behavioral tests decreasing.
 So instead of $3, it’s $5, then $10.
-Through modifying and lessening the tests and extrinsic rewards, Contingency Management facilitates a shift from extrinsic to intrinsic motivation and a more internal locus of control.
+By modifying and lessening the tests and extrinsic rewards, contingency management facilitates a shift from extrinsic to intrinsic motivation and creates a more internal locus of control.
 The increasingly longer lengths of time between rewards encourage the development of delaying gratification and acting through a more long-term lens.

 Why Contingency Management works so well for teens